10-Day Alaskan Wilderness Adventure

 ABOUT THIS TOUR: Adventure travel is exactly is as its name implies, an adventure!
 Although every attempt is made to adhere to these itineraries, participants need to acknowledge and willingly accept the unexpected route and itinerary changes due to factors beyond our control.
 Please keep in mind that due to Alaska’s extreme and fast climate changes, we cannot guarantee a glacier landing on our Talkeetna portion of this trip.

 WHAT IS INCLUDED & WHAT YOU NEED TO KNOW: Transportation, lodging, transfers and baggage handling and meals as indicated on the itinerary.
 All rates are per person in U.S. dollars based on shared occupancy.
 Single supplement is $975 for this tour.
 Tour does not include Alaska taxes, air transportation to and from Anchorage or any optional tours, liquor, items of personal nature or purchases made onboard the vessels.
+Prices for any optional tour activity are subject to change without notice.

 ACTIVITY LEVEL: MODERATE: Guests should be able to walk short distances on uneven ground.
 The longest required walk is two to three miles round-trip over a relatively flat trail, for the purpose of observing and photographing the Kennicott copper mine area.
 Trails surfaces for our various walks vary, from paved to hilly uneven natural terrain.
 Tour participants must be able to walk this distance.